Fossy-Cats/Git-Buch_EN/docs_src/README.md

     + [`gitbuch_11.adoc`][gb11] — [11. _GitHub_][Ch11]
     + [`gitbuch_12.adoc`][gb12] — [App.
 A. _Installation_][AppA]
     + [`gitbuch_13.adoc`][gb13] — [App.
 B. _Repository Structure_][AppB]
+    + [`gitbuch_custom-attributes.adoc`][gb_attribs] — attributes definitions for inline substitutions.
+    + [`gitbuch_footnotes.adoc`][gb_fnotes] — all the book's footnotes externalized via attributes.

 # Developers' Notes

-To build the final HTML book type
+To build and publish the book type

     rake publish

+which will generate:

-which will generate the final [HTML book] which is served on the web via GHPages:
+1. **The [online book] edition** — served on the web via GHPages as a multi-page chunked document:

+    [`../docs/index.html`][chunked book]

+2. **The [HTML book] edition** — for end users download, as a fully standalone single-file document:

-- [`../docs/index.html`][HTML book]
+    [`../docs/download/Git-Book.html`][standalone book]

-The generated document is tracked by Git, so don't include it in your commits or pull requests unless you're intentionally willing to update it.
+The generated documents are tracked by Git, so don't include them in your commits or pull requests unless you're intentionally willing to update them.

 ## HTML Preview Document

-To quickly preview your changes to the document type
+To quickly preview your changes to the document, just type

-    rake preview
+    rake

-which will generate the `GitBook_Preview.html` document in this folder.
+which will generate the `Git-Book_Preview.html` document in this folder.

 This preview document is ignored by Git and will not end up in your commits.
 Furthermore, it offers a few advantages over the published HTML book: